msamricth/dm-presents/README.md

 We have been delivering those blobs to Bahareh Rezaeian (bahareh.rezaeian@drmartens.com) in the form of a .txt files in a single .zip file for ease of deployment to their live site

-**TODO**: Modify `gulp.js` to automatically create that .zip file

----
-## Delivery to DrMartens

-- Create a .zip of the `build/hybris` folder with the naming structrure of `DMPresents_Hybris_S#E#_D##.M##.Y####.zip`
-  - S for season, E for episode, D for day of month, M for month number, Y for year.
-  - For example: `DMPresents_Hybris_S2E0_07.09.2021.zip` is season 2 episode 0, delivered on Sep 7th, 2021.
-  - If you need multiple deliveries per day for bug fixes add a `_v#` to the end to indicate the version.

-- Post the .zip in the internal drmartens slack channel
-- Coordinate with project lead/manager to deliver .zip for deployment
-- So far our contacts for Hybris have been Bahareh (bahareh.rezaeian@drmartens.com), and Uyen (uyen.ochsner@drmartens.com)